 Much of the ancient Roman economy was based on the leverage of slave labour, although the jury is out among historians as to whether this bolstered, or ultimately hindered the progression of the ancient Roman economy.

 Regardless of historical opinion, it is accepted that slave labour was widely employed during this age.
-The Roman economy became even more dependent on the use of slave labour as the Republic progressed, due to the impact and cost of numerous wars and expeditions that were commonplace in such ancient civilisations.
+The Roman economy became even more dependent on the use of slave labour as the Republic progressed, due to the impact and cost of numerous wars (see the post-war effects on economy) and expeditions that were commonplace in such ancient civilisations.

 However, it has been noted that, once conquests reduced in the Roman Empire, hired labour became more popular, as the price of slaves increased.